-Table 5:Analog output configuration
+Table 5: Analog output configuration

 The Voltage module consists of an 11bit resistor string - DAC with buffered output and a subsequent inverting amplifier with class AB rail-to-rail OPAMP.
 The two feedback nets are connected to the Pins FBN and FBP.
 This structure offers wide flexibility for the output configuration, for example voltage output and 4 to 20 mA current loop output.
-To short circuit the analog output against VSS or VDDA does not damage the ZMD31050.

 The PWM module provides pulse streams with signal dependent duty cycle.
 The PWM - frequency depends on resolution and clock divider.
 The maximum resolution is 12 bit, the maximum PWM - frequency is 4 kHz (9 bit).
-If both, second PWM and SPI protocol are activated, the output pin IO1 is shared between the PWM output and the SPI_SDO output of the serial interface (Interface communication interrupts the PWM output).
+If both, second PWM and SPI protocol are activated, the output pin IO1 is shared between the PWM output and the SPI\SDO output of the serial interface (Interface communication interrupts the PWM output).

-1.5.2.
+1.5.4.
 Comparator Module (ALARM Output)